jeremehancock/show-node-pilab/README.md

 # Show Node - Pi Lab
-Bludit Plugin - Displays current node for a site setup on a cluster
+Bludit Plugin - Displays current node for a site setup on a cluster.
+Also allows for adding a port used for a "dev" node which will provide a link to the Bludit Admin Panel.

 Will display in the side bar of the site using `siteSidebar()`.